WIZO in Israel: 1970-2005

 It is thus clear that WIZO adopted the feminist notions that prevailed in the final decade of the twentieth century and in many respects became a leading proponent of them, thus creating a kind of new identity for itself.

 WIZO was the first women’s movement to open day-care centers and playgroups for very young children, allowing thousands of mothers, both new immigrants and veteran citizens, to work outside their homes.
-The network of day-care centers today numbers one hundred and seventy; in addition there are seven multipurpose centers and four family units that take in children from dysfunctional homes.
-In the past, there were three other institutions that cared for babies and prematurely born infants: the Mother and Child Center in Tel Aviv, the Baby Home and Child Center in Jerusalem and the convalescent home for babies in Yokne’am.
+The network of day-care centers grew to 170; in addition there are seven multipurpose centers and four family units that take in children from dysfunctional homes.
+In the past, there were three other institutions that cared for babies and prematurely born infants: the Mother and Child Center in Tel Aviv, the Baby Home and Child Center in Jerusalem, and the convalescent home for babies in Yokne’am.

-In 1972 the WIZO board report listed ten agricultural and vocational schools, eighty-seven day-care centers, playgroups and kindergartens, fifty-one youth clubs and an educational-vocational center for girls in Jerusalem.
-At that time WIZO cared for sixty thousand children and youth.
+In 1972 the WIZO board report listed ten agricultural and vocational schools, eighty-seven day-care centers, playgroups, and kindergartens, fifty-one youth clubs, and an educational-vocational center for girls in Jerusalem.
+At that time WIZO cared for 60,000 children and youth.
 As early as 1972 three day-care centers were opened on Air Force bases and four more were opened in absorption centers in response to pressure by municipalities and local authorities.
-Aware of social needs, WIZO today opens day-care centers near factories, hospitals and Israel Military Industries, thus strengthening women’s status by enabling them to go to work and support their families.
+Aware of social needs, WIZO today opens day-care centers near factories, hospitals, and Israel Military Industries, thus strengthening women’s status by enabling them to go to work and support their families.

 The board’s 1962 report shows that one of the chief areas of operation was caring for the various waves of immigration, investing significantly in immigrant absorption.
 Since immigrants came from many different countries, the patterns of absorption and care varied accordingly.
 During the 1950s and the 1960s, after the large wave of immigration from Arab countries, WIZO went into action in the transit camps and suburban areas.
 Most of the work revolved around teaching language and eradicating illiteracy.
 The immigrants lived in extremely difficult conditions and the percentage of illiteracy was very high.
 In 1961, some quarter of a million people among the Jewish population were illiterate.
 Most had never had any education whatever, while some had attended school for one to four years.
 Two-thirds of them were women.
 Yet the topic failed to receive comprehensive treatment via the implementation of a national social policy focused on women.